Home / INTERVIEWS / Face to Face: Call the shots

 All the companies are seeking to be the leaders in their fields, and all, it seems, have a competitive offering to Saudi Arabia’s construction market that will replicate the kind of strategy that has made the group a dominant force in the UAE.

 As Al Fara’a General Contracting gains final approval as a certified contractor in the kingdom, Unibeton Ready Mix, one of Al Fara’a Group’s crown jewels, has already mobilised to start claiming a stake in the booming market.
+And it is not doing things by halves.

 “Unibeton has started production one week back,” Saleh told CW in April, sitting in the company’s Al Ain office.
 “It is the largest batch plant in Saudi, and our production is 400m3 per hour.
 We also have a branch for construction, Al Fara’a General Contracting, and the aluminium and the electromechanical division,” he adds.